 Comparison of color inkjet printers and thermal transfer printers

 As you can see, I'm thrilled with the printouts that the Canon Selphy delivers.
 Even when my Hewlett Packard Envy 5540 color inkjet was still new, you could already see light lines in areas that represent an area of the same color.
 You can only see these light lines when you look at the printout up close, but that's still been a point that has always bothered me with color inkjet printers.
 But no reason to devalue the Envy 5540 as a color ink jet, because they all have the problem with the light lines.

-With the Canon Selphy CP 1300 I checked several printouts that showed such "critical" areas of color in the motif.
-Even with a magnifying glass I couldn't see any lines in the printout.
-The reason for this is probably the other printing technique.
-As mentioned above, the Canon Selphy works with a printing technique known as dye-sublimation printing.
+With the Canon Selphy CP 1300 I checked several prints in which such "critical" color areas were in the motif.
+Even with a magnifying glass, I couldn't see any lines in the printout.
+The reason for this is probably the different printing technique.
+As mentioned above, the Canon Selphy works with a printing technique known as thermal sublimation printing.
 The color is transferred from a film to the photo paper and fixed with heat.

 The Canon Selphy makes four passes during the printing process, first printing yellow, then magenta, and then cyan.
 Finally, he applies a gloss or protective layer to the finished photo.
 This makes the photo waterproof and the colors last a long time.
 How long?
 Here is an excerpt from Canon's product description:

 The prints are protected from splashes, dirt and fading of the colors by a special coating so that they remain color-stable in the photo album for up to 100 years.

 I have to admit that even if they only remain “color stable” for 10 years, they have lasted longer than most prints I have made with my color inkjets.
 For example, about a year ago I printed out a photo of the HP Envy and pinned it to my fridge.
 Although the photo is only exposed to indirect sunlight, the colors here have faded noticeably - and that's with original HP ink and special photo paper.